quixio/quix-docs/docs/platform/tutorials/eventDetection/dataAcquisition.md

 		```

-7. Stop the code by clicking the same button you click to run it
+7. Stop the code by clicking the same button you clicked to run it

 8. You'll now deploy the code as a service, so it stays running when you navigate around the platform.